Hybrid Beamforming and Combining for Millimeter Wave Full Duplex Massive MIMO Interference Channel

 However, continuous advancement in the SI cancellation (SIC) techniques has made the FD operation feasible.
 The research towards FD communication in the mmWave band (from $30$ to $300$ GHz) has recently started, which offers much wider bandwidths and results to be a vital resource for future wireless communications.
 However, shifting the potential of FD to the mmWave is much more challenging, as the signal can suffer from shadowing effects, higher Doppler spreads, rapid channel fluctuations, intermittent connectivity and low signal-to-noise ratio (SNR).
-To overcome the propagation challenges, FD MIMO nodes need to equipped with a massive number of antennas \cite{satyanarayana2018hybrid,rosson2019towards}.
+FD MIMO nodes need to be equipped with a massive number of antennas \cite{satyanarayana2018hybrid,rosson2019towards} to overcome the propagation challenges.
 Therefore, to enable FD communication in mmWave cost-efficiently, we must rely on efficient hybrid beamforming (HYBF) designs, consisting of large dimensional analog processing and low dimensional digital processing.

 In \cite{han2019full}, HYBF for an FD relay assisted mmWave macro-cell scenario is investigated.
 In \cite{satyanarayana2018hybrid}, the authors proposed a novel HYBF and combining for a point-to-point FD communication.
 In \cite{huang2020learning}, a machine-learning-based HYBF for a one-way mmWave FD relay is investigated.
 In \cite{sheemar2021hybrid}, transmit beamforming for two massive MIMO nodes is presented.
 In \cite{thomas2019multi}, HYBF for a bidirectional point-to-point OFDM FD system is available.
 In \cite{cai2020two}, a novel HYBF design for an FD mmWave MIMO relay is proposed.
 In \cite{roberts2020hybrid}, a novel HYBF design with one hybrid uplink and one hybrid downlink multi-antenna half-duplex (HD) user is proposed.
 In \cite{sheemar2021practical}, HYBF and combining for a multi-user MIMO uplink and downlink users is proposed.
 In \cite{sheemar2021massive}, a HYBF for FD integrated access and backhaul is proposed.
 Note that the contributions on the point-to-point mmWave massive MIMO FD are limited only to a single communication link \cite{satyanarayana2018hybrid,huang2020learning,sheemar2021hybrid,thomas2019multi}.